 10 questions to consider when interviewing an attorney for your startup:

-Have they worked with companies who have a global footprint?
+- Have they worked with companies that have a global footprint?

 Best of luck to you in your startup venture!